A far too forensic analysis of the video for Nickelback’s How You Remind Me

 There are good songs, and bad songs, and songs which are neither yet both.
 How You Remind Me by Nickelback is one of those, a song which is probably quite good but can’t be heard on its own terms – the 2001 single was the most-played song of the first decade of this century on U.S. radio, spun over 1.2 million times, and was equally inescapable across the pond for years.

-It holds the number-one spot on the Billboard decade-end chart for the 2000s, and was the second-ever song by a Canadian band to top the Billboard charts (following American Woman by The Guess Who).
+It holds the Number One spot on the Billboard decade-end chart for the 2000s, and was the second-ever song by a Canadian band to top the Billboard charts (following American Woman by The Guess Who).
 It’s a massively successful hit, yet a lot of people hate it with a passion.
 Rolling Stone named Nickelback the second-worst band of the decade (after Creed) and called the album this song came from, Silver Side Up, “the sonic equivalent of too many goatees”.

-You might have heard it recently in Once Upon A Deadpool 2, or encountered cover versions by Canadian music royalty including Sum 41 and Avril Lavigne.
+You might have heard it in Once Upon A Deadpool 2, or encountered cover versions by Canadian music royalty including Sum 41 and Avril Lavigne.
 Also Avril Lavigne was once married to the guy from Sum 41 and later married to the guy from Nickelback.
 It’s complicated (which is another song by Avril Lavigne).

 Right, let’s jump on in, shall we?

 Here’s Chad Kroeger looking ever so pensive in an extremely grey room, his curly locks hanging sadly.

 It would be very juvenile to point out that in any single frame of Chad singing he looks a bit like he’s taking a dump, so we shan’t.
 But it’s absolutely true.
 For a fun exercise, pause it at random during bits where he’s singing, then see if you can picture him pulling that exact facial expression atop a toilet.